raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, uncommon*

 Found in a small packet, this powder resembles very fine sand.
 There is enough of it for one use.
-When you use an action to throw the dust into the air, you and each creature and object within 10 feet of you become invisible for 2d4 minutes.
+When you use an action to throw the dust into the air, you and each creature and object within 3.0m of you become invisible for 2d4 minutes.
 The duration is the same for all subjects, and the dust is consumed when its magic takes effect.
 If a creature affected by the dust attacks or casts a spell, the invisibility ends for that creature.

 ### Dust of Dryness

 *Wondrous item, uncommon*

 This small packet contains 1d6 + 4 pinches of dust.
 You can use an action to sprinkle a pinch of it over water.
-The dust turns a cube of water 15 feet on a side into one marble-sized pellet, which floats or rests near where the dust was sprinkled.
+The dust turns a cube of water 4.5m on a side into one marble-sized pellet, which floats or rests near where the dust was sprinkled.
 The pellet's weight is negligible.

 Someone can use an action to smash the pellet against a hard surface, causing the pellet to shatter and release the water the dust absorbed.
 Doing so ends that pellet's magic.